SauravMaheshkar/Fake-News-Classification/README.md

 # Demo
 [(Back to top)](#table-of-contents)

 Here's a screenrecording of the Model in action.
 I copied a article from a authentic and reputed news source, pasted it on the text block and ran inference.
-As you can see the model gave the correct prediction of the article being Real
+As you can see the model gave the correct prediction of the article being Real.
+The code for this UI can be found [here](https://github.com/SauravMaheshkar/Fake-News-Classification/tree/master/demo)

 ![Demo GIF](https://github.com/SauravMaheshkar/Fake-News-Classification/blob/master/demo.gif)